Edwin Howard Armstrong: Death

-Bitter and overtaxed by years of litigation and mounting financial problems, Armstrong lashed out at his wife one day with a fireplace poker, striking her on the arm.
-She left their apartment to stay with her sister.
+The numerous protracted patent fights caused Armstrong's health to suffer and his behavior grew erratic.
+On one occasion he came to believe that someone had poisoned his food and insisted on having his stomach pumped.

+According to They Made America – authored by Sir Harold Evans and others – Armstrong was oblivious to the toll his struggle was taking on Marion.
+Marion spent months in a mental hospital after she threw herself into the East River.

+The legal battles also brought Armstrong to the brink of financial ruin.
+On November 1, 1953, Armstrong told Marion that he had used up almost all his financial resources.
+In better times, funds for their retirement were put in her name, and he asked her to release a portion of those funds so he could continue litigation.
+She declined, and suggested he consider accepting a settlement.
+Enraged, Armstrong picked up a fireplace poker, striking her on the arm.
+Marion left the apartment to stay with her sister and never saw Armstrong again.

-Sometime during the night of January 31 – February 1, 1954, Armstrong jumped to his death from a window in his 12-room apartment on the 13th floor of River House in Manhattan, New York City.
+After just under three months of separation from Marion, sometime during the night of January 31 – February 1, 1954, Armstrong jumped to his death from a window in his 12-room apartment on the 13th floor of River House in Manhattan, New York City.
 The New York Times described the contents of his two-page suicide note to his wife: "he was heartbroken at being unable to see her once again, and expressing deep regret at having hurt her, the dearest thing in his life."
 The note concluded, "God keep you and Lord have mercy on my Soul."

 David Sarnoff disclaimed any responsibility, telling Carl Dreher directly that "I did not kill Armstrong."
 After his death, a friend of Armstrong estimated that 90 percent of his time was spent on litigation against RCA.
 U.S. Senator Joseph McCarthy (R-Wisconsin) reported that Armstrong had recently met with one of his investigators, and had been "mortally afraid" that secret radar discoveries by him and other scientists "were being fed to the Communists as fast as they could be developed".
-Armstrong was buried in Locust Grove Cemetery, Merrimac, Massachusetts.